time-series-foundation-models/lag-llama/README.md

 ____

-Current Features:
+**Reproducing Experiments in the Paper**:

+To replicate the pretraining setup used in the paper, please see [the pretraining script](scripts/pretrain.sh).
+Once a model is pretrained, instructions to finetune it with the setup in the paper can be found in [the finetuning script](scripts/finetune.sh).
+____

+**Current Features**:

 💫 <b>Zero-shot forecasting</b> on a dataset of <b>any frequency</b> for <b>any prediction length</b>, using <a href="https://colab.research.google.com/drive/1DRAzLUPxsd-0r8b-o4nlyFXrjw_ZajJJ?usp=sharing" target="_blank">Colab Demo 1.</a><br/>

 💫 <b>Finetuning</b> on a dataset using [Colab Demo 2](https://colab.research.google.com/drive/1uvTmh-pe1zO5TeaaRVDdoEWJ5dFDI-pA?usp=sharing).

+💫 <b>Reproducing</b> experiments in the paper using the released scripts.
+See [Reproducing Experiments in the Paper](https://github.com/time-series-foundation-models/lag-llama?tab=readme-ov-file#reproducing-experiments-in-the-paper) for details.

 **Note**: Please see the [best practices section](https://github.com/time-series-foundation-models/lag-llama?tab=readme-ov-file#best-practices) when using the model for zero-shot prediction and finetuning.

 ____

-Coming Soon:

-⭐ Scripts to pretrain Lag-Llama on your own large-scale data

-⭐ Scripts to <b>reproduce</b> all results in the paper.

-____

-We are currently looking for contributors for the following:
+**We are currently looking for contributors for the following**:

 ⭐ An <b>online gradio demo</b> where you can upload time series and get zero-shot predictions and perform finetuning.